What format does your audition process take?

 Who are your tutors?

-Our tutors are all practising industry practitioners working in their specific field.
+Our tutors are all practicing industry practitioners working in their specific field.
 We have a huge list of professional contacts who love to come in and work with our students.
 Look under “Meet the Team” to see some of the amazing people we have welcomed to our classes.

 Please contact us if you have any questions about The Associated Studios.